alexsagar/fullstack-voting-app/README.md

 # VOTESECURE - Multi-Election Voting Platform

 A secure, modern, and user-friendly voting platform built with the MERN stack.
-NCITHub enables organizations to conduct multiple elections simultaneously with robust security features and real-time results.
+VoteSecure enables organizations to conduct multiple elections simultaneously with robust security features and real-time results.

 ## 🚀 Features